osospeed/Fikra/README.md

 # Fikra
-Have an idea to that you want it to be available ?
+Have an idea that you want it to be available ?
 Just post it here

 ## Table of Contents